danielrbrowne/APIota/README.md

 ## Supported platforms

+- iOS
+- macOS
+- tvOS
+- watchOS * (see note below)
+- Linux

+**NOTE:**
+- watchOS support is available as a user of the APIota library.
+However, building directly from source fails currently due to `XCTest` not being available on watchOS.

+### Supported Swift language versions and build tools

-- Swift 5.1 or higher
+- Swift 5.2 or higher
-- Xcode 11.0 or higer
+- Xcode 11.4 or higher

 ## Features